 The strategic planning process is tied to budget preparation, financial management and the measurement of results.
-In a companion document, the Red River College Operational Plan 2008-2009, strategies and actions provide specific direction for all members of the College community.
-This plan is developed in conjunction with the budget.
-Each year we measure our performance to assess how well we are working towards achieving our goals and serving our mission.
+In a companion document, Red River College Operational Plan 2009-2012, strategies and actions provide specific directions for all members of the College community.
+This plan is developed along with the budget.
+Each year we measure our performance to test how well we are doing in working towards achieving our goals and serving our mission.

-The primary goal of the 2008 - 2011 Strategic Plan is to serve students, employers and the people of Manitoba.
+The primary goal of the 2009 - 2012 Strategic Plan is to serve students, employers and the people of Manitoba.

-Red River College is going places; the Strategic Plan is the map.
+RRC is going places; the Strategic Plan is the map.